robgarcia97/Data-projects-TripleTen-/project2/README.md

 - **Optimizer:** Adam with a learning rate of 0.0001
 - **Loss Function:** Mean Absolute Error (MAE)

-The code for loading data and the model architecture is included in `run_model_on_gpu.py`.

 ## Training and Evaluation
 The model was trained for 20 epochs with an MAE target of less than 8.
 The results were: